New Canada Immigration Levels Plan 2024-2026

-Canada is all set to welcome 1.5 million new immigrants by 2026.
+Canada is all set to welcome 1.1 million new permanent residents by 2027.

 Check eligibility for Canada PR